 Some alloys are quite complex, such as IN718, a popular high-temperature superalloy in AM.
 Table 3 lists the chemistry of UNS N07718.
 In 718’s case the balance is not nickel, as would be expected with a nickel-base superalloy, but iron.

 Aluminium and titanium are important elements in 718 as they allow for hardening and phase development in the alloy.
 They can be affected by the AM process by volatilising or forming oxides or nitrides if the atmosphere is not properly controlled.

-Most of the standard alloys used in AM have ranges established for cast and wrought alloys.
+Most of the standard alloys used in Additive Manufacturing have ranges established for cast and wrought alloys.
 These are spelled out in ISO, ASTM and UNS standards.
-It is worth noting that there are virtually no special powder chemistry specifications for AM powders – or for other applications that make parts from metal powders.
+It is worth noting that there are virtually no special powder chemistry specifications for Additive Manufacturing powders – or for other applications that make parts from metal powders.
 The chemistry refers to the finished part.
 So, referring to ASTM B348 for a Ti6Al4V Grade 5 powder is incorrect.
 It is better to use UNS R56400, which gives the chemical analysis for the alloy.

 The end-user expects the built part chemistry to conform to an analysis, since this determines alloy properties.
 Many values can change during processing in AM systems.
 It is easy to increase oxygen and nitrogen during processing and some elements, such as Cr and Al, are sensitive to burn-off.

 The problem with powder versus part chemistry is well known in MIM, a process which is technically close to binder jetting.
 Part manufacturers generally report the powder chemistry since it is impossible to do a chemistry test on individual parts and difficult to even test batches.
 The analysis may even differ on a single part, depending on wall thickness and furnace orientation.